dkandalov/dkandalov.github.io/_posts/2023-12-26-tidy-kotlin.md

 ### Put parameters on separate lines
-When a function or class constructor declaration has too many parameters, put them on separate line.
+When a function or class constructor declaration has too many parameters, put them on separate lines.
 How many is too many is subjective and depends on the length of parameter names, the length and complexity of parameter types, the length of the default values, the surrounding code, etc. Too many parameters can also be a good point to ask ourselves if some of them should be extracted into a separate class.

 For example, having five constructor parameters might be too much for a single line.
 <kotlin>